Waves of democracy: Democratization

+In his 1991 book The Third Wave, political scientist Samuel P. Huntington proposed a third wave of democratization was occurring, describing the global trend in 1991 where more than 60 countries throughout Europe, Latin America, Asia, and Africa had undergone some form of democratic transitions since 1974.
+The catch-phrase "the third wave" has been widely used among scholars studying what is considered by some to be democratic transitions and democratization throughout much of the developing world.

-The third wave began with the 1974 Carnation Revolution in Portugal and the late-1970s Spanish transition to democracy.
+Proponents of the third wave of democracy argue it began with the 1974 Carnation Revolution in Portugal, the fall of the Greek Junta, and the late-1970s Spanish transition to democracy.
 This was followed by the historic democratic transitions in Latin America in the 1980s, Asia-Pacific countries (Philippines, South Korea, and Taiwan) from 1986 to 1988, Eastern Europe after the collapse of the Soviet Union, and sub-Saharan Africa, beginning in 1989.
 The expansion of democracy in some regions was stunning.
 In Latin America, only Colombia, Costa Rica, and Venezuela were democratic by 1978, and only Cuba and Haiti remained authoritarian by 1995, when the wave had swept across twenty countries.
 Huntington points out that three-fourths of the new democracies were Roman Catholic; most Protestant countries already were democratic.
 He emphasizes the Vatican Council of 1962, which turned the Church from defenders of the old established order into an opponent of totalitarianism.

-Countries undergoing or having undergone a transition to democracy during a wave are sometimes subject to democratic backsliding.
-Political scientists and theorists believe that As of 2003, the third wave had crested and would soon begin to ebb, just as its predecessors did in the first and second waves.
-In the period immediately following the onset of the "war on terror" after the 11 September 2001 attacks on the United States, some backsliding ensued.
-How significant or lasting that erosion is remains a subject of debate.
-Third-wave countries, including Portugal, Spain, South Korea, and Taiwan became fully consolidated democracies rather than backsliding.
-As of 2020, they even had stronger democracies than many counterparts with a much longer history as democratic countries.